bbaryn/fireart-dropdown-pp/README.md

 A custom dropdown component built with React and Tailwind CSS v4, designed to match a pixel-perfect specification with precision.

+***I asked a question about the requirements, but I didn't get an answer, and since the deadline was approaching, I am sharing the task in order to meet the promised deadline.***

 ## 🚀 Quick Start

 ### Installation